morf1lo/simpleAutoClicker/README.md

-A very simple Auto Clicker written in C++
+A very simple Auto Clicker written in C+